-As an investor in mutual funds, it is of vital mportance for you to know how your fund is performing.
-In a move to help investors handle mutual fund information easily, the Securities & Exchange Board of India (SEBI) made an amendment for all mutual fund investors to obtain a Consolidated Account Statement (CAS).
+In a move to help investors handle mutual fund information easily, the Securities & Exchange Board of India (SEBI) made an amendment for all mutual fund investors to obtain a CAS.

-The Consolidated Account Statement (CAS) as the name suggests is a statement that consists of all the mutual fund holdings of the person which he might have invested over multiple mutual fund houses, over a given period of time.
-This gives you vital information pertaining to your funds like the Net Asset Value (NAV), NAV date, market value,
+CAS as the name suggests is a statement that consists of all the mutual fund holdings of the person which he might have invested over a given period of time.
+The document provides information about all your mutual fund investments including their NAVs, market value, and returns.

 Go to www.camsonline.com

-By clicking on Submit, you will get the statement from CAMS on your registered email ID, within an hour.
+By clicking on Submit, you will get the CAS statement from CAMS on your registered email ID.
 To open and view your statement use the password you provided.

-You can also download CAS free of cost from other platforms like Karvy, Franklin Templeton, Sundaram BNP Paribas etc.
+You can also download CAS free of cost from other platforms including Karvy, Franklin Templeton, and Sundaram.

 Here are a few good reasons why you should have your consolidated account statement with you:-

-You can use CAS to review your mutual fund portfolio to check whether the funds you have invested in is providing you beneficial returns and whether you should continue to stay invested with a particular equity stock or debt fund.
+You can use CAS to review your mutual fund portfolio to check if your investments are in profit.
+And you could decide whether you should continue to stay invested in a particular fund.

-CAS is a one-stop-shop for all your financial investment’s data, this helps in reducing paperwork as you can monitor your portfolio under one report.
+CAS is a one-stop shop for all your financial investment data.
+It helps in reducing paperwork as you can monitor your portfolio under one report.

 CAS provides you with detailed information about your transactions which can be used to identify your tax liability.
-CAS can be used to avail tax deduction along with a tax-saving investment proof.
+CAS can be used to avail tax deductions along with tax-saving investment proof.

 A CAS consists of all information regarding the switching or merging of funds by means of financial purchases and transactions.

-You can also see details of dividends or bonus payments, your bank account details and redemption before or after maturity periods.
+You can also see details of dividends or bonus payments, that funds have given.
 It also includes specifics regarding reinvestment or a New Fund Offer.

-CAS also shows details of the investment mode (lump sum or Systematic Investment Plan (SIP) along with closing and opening share unit portfolio balances.
+CAS also shows details of the investment mode (lump sum or Systematic Investment Plan) along with closing and opening share unit portfolio balances.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww